agileware/civicrm-end-user-guide/docs/civic-engagement/set-up.md

 -   State Voter ID
 -   Party Registration
--   If Other Party: use this field only if you don't want to add another option value in the Party Registration custom field
+-   If Other Party (use this field only if you don't want to add another option value in the Party Registration custom field)
 -   Precinct
 -   Ward
 -   State District